HL-hanlin/HL-hanlin.github.io/_pages/about.md

 ---

 I'm a second year Ph.D. student in the [MURGe-Lab](https://murgelab.cs.unc.edu/) at the University of North Carolina at Chapel Hill, advised by Prof. [Mohit Bansal](https://www.cs.unc.edu/~mbansal/).
 Prior to joining UNC, I received my master's degrees in Computer Science and Financial Engineering from Columbia University, where I was a member of the [DVMM Lab](https://www.ee.columbia.edu/ln/dvmm/) advised by Prof. [Shih-Fu Chang](https://www.ee.columbia.edu/~sfchang/) and a member of the [ROAM Lab](https://roam.me.columbia.edu/) advised by Prof. [Matei Ciocarlie](https://www.me.columbia.edu/faculty/matei-ciocarlie) and Prof. [Shuran Song](https://www.cs.columbia.edu/~shurans/).
 I also work closely with Prof. [Krzysztof Choromanski](https://research.google/people/KrzysztofChoromanski/).
-While at UNC, I have spent my summer time at [Meta FAIR Lab](https://ai.meta.com/blog/meta-fair-research-new-releases/) in 2024.
+In addition, I've been working as a research scientist intern at [Meta FAIR Lab](https://ai.meta.com/blog/meta-fair-research-new-releases/) since summer 2024.

 <!--- at Columbia University, fortunate to be advised by Prof. [Shih-Fu Chang](https://www.ee.columbia.edu/~sfchang/) and [Guangxing Han](https://guangxinghan.github.io/) on few-shot learning with Transformers; Prof. [Matei Ciocarlie](https://www.me.columbia.edu/faculty/matei-ciocarlie), Prof. [Shuran Song](https://www.cs.columbia.edu/~shurans/), and [Jingxi Xu](https://jxu.ai/) on tactile exploration for 3D objects.
 I also have the great pleasure to work with Prof. [Krzysztof Choromanski](https://research.google/people/KrzysztofChoromanski/) on several projects related to kernelized attention on Transformers and Graph Neural Networks. -->